 top of page

-Numerical Methods and Applications (GMNA)
+Numerical Methods and Applications (NMA)

 Physics-Informed Neural Networks (PINN) for Partial Differential Equations